What I build, and how engagements work.

 Claude Code Stack Setup

-Install and configure Claude Code for your whole team.
-Custom CLAUDE.md, sub-agents, hooks, MCP servers tuned to your stack.
-Training + cheatsheet included.
+I install and configure Claude Code across your team, with a custom CLAUDE.md, sub-agents, hooks, and MCP servers tuned to your stack.
+Training and a cheatsheet are included.

 1-DAY ENGAGEMENTSPRINT-READY